 What to eat on a 14:10 intermittent fasting schedule

 What to eat during 14:10 intermittent fasting is completely up to you.
-That can feel both freeing … and terrifying.
-Knowing the best food choices to support your goals is no small thing.
+That can feel both freeing and terrifying.
+Making the best food choices for your goals isn’t easy.
+We’re here to give you some ideas.

 • lean protein